Eyescale/Consensus/Examples/System/README.txt

 		etc.

+	Where
-	Where State represents the contents of [a portion of] the memory, whose differential is tracked at each program step (frame), and external events are mapped into internal events - System's WorldView
+	. a State represents the contents of [a portion of] the memory, whose differential is tracked at each program step (frame) . external events are mapped into internal events - System's WorldView

 Usage
 	./system